shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/env_config_ref.md

         version: v0.9.4
 ```

-## The engines block
+### The engines block

 Every environment configuration file starts with an `engines` block.
 Nested within it are all of the engines defined for that environment.

 In our example, only a single engine is defined, `tk-maya`.
-It has two settings listed, `apps` and `location`.
+It has two settings listed, `apps` and `location`. `location` is a special setting that every bundle requires.
 The `apps` setting is a list of all the apps defined for the engine, each with its own settings.
-In this case, only one app is defined for the engine, `tk-multi-workfiles2`. `location` is a special setting that every bundle requires.
+In this case, only one app is defined for the engine, `tk-multi-workfiles2`.

-## The location descriptor
+### The location descriptor

 Every Toolkit bundle has a `location` setting, which we refer to as the bundle’s *descriptor*.
 The descriptor tells Toolkit where to find the given bundle, and depending on its type, whether to access it directly or cache it locally.
 Some examples of locations that a Toolkit bundle can come from are the Shotgun App Store, a git repository, a path on disk, or a zip file uploaded to your Shotgun site.
 Each of these has a corresponding descriptor type, with settings specific to that type.
 Here again is the descriptor for the `tk-maya` engine from the example above: